Vikram Sirikonda: Early life

 Vikram Sirikonda was born in Warangal, Telangana and moved to Hyderabad in 1993 along with his family.
 From his childhood, Vikram had a flair for acting, story writing and dialogues and had written many stage dramas.
 Vikram has a bachelor's degree in engineering from BMS college, Bangalore and has a diploma in film making from Asian Academy of Film & Television, Delhi.

 Career

 After completing his studies, Vikram joined as an assistant director for Tagore (2003), directed by V. V. Vinayak.
 Vikram continued to assist V. V. Vinayak during Samba (2004) and Bunny (2005).
 In 2006, Vikram joined Raghava Lawrence as the first assistant director, in Style.

 He then ventured into screen-writing and had quick successes in Konchem Ishtam Konchem Kashtam (2009), Mirapakay (2011), and Race Gurram (2014).
 He made his directional debut with Ravi Teja's Touch Chesi Chudu, in 2018.
 It was produced by Nallamalapu Bujji and had music by Pritam's apprentice band, JAM8.
-However, it released to negative reviews from both the critics and audience, alike.
-It was a huge commercial disaster.
+The release received unfavorable reviews from both critics and audiences.
+However, the movie found success among OTT/Television audience.